hivesolutions/appier/doc/models.md

 [MongoDB](http://www.mongodb.org/).
 For documentation on those please read the [MongoDB documentation](http://docs.mongodb.org/manual/reference/operator/query/).

-The following is a list of extra named arguments that can be passed to the `find` and `get` methods to configure the query and its results:
+The following is a list of extra-named arguments that can be passed to the `find` and `get` methods to configure the query and its results:

 * `skip` (`int`) - the number of the first record to retrieve from the results (eg: in case there were 10 results and this argument was set to 5, then only the last 5 results would be retrieved)
-* `limit` (`int`) - the number of results to retrieve (eg: in case there were 10 results and this argument was 3, then only the first 3 results would be returned; however if `skip` was also specified and it was 2, then only the 2nd, 3rd and 4th results would be retrieved)
+* `limit` (`int`) - the number of results to retrieve (eg: in case there were 10 results and this the argument was 3, then only the first 3 results would be returned; however if `skip` was also specified and it was 2, then only the 2nd, 3rd and 4th results would be retrieved)
 * `sort` (`list`) - list of arguments to sort the results by, and which direction to sort them in (eg: `[("age", 1)]` would sort by the `age` attribute in ascending order, while `[("age", -1)]` would